Chart Color Schemes

 Wollongong - East features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-The dwelling structure in Wollongong - East, as per the latest Census, consisted of 8.5% houses and 91.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-In contrast, Non-Metro NSW had 58.9% houses and 41.1% other dwellings.
-Home ownership in Wollongong - East stood at 25.8%, with mortgaged properties at 18.0% and rented dwellings at 56.2%.
+Wollongong - East's dwelling structure in its latest Census evaluation had 8.5% houses and 91.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+Non-Metro NSW, meanwhile, had 58.9% houses and 41.1% other dwellings.
+Home ownership in Wollongong - East was at 25.8%, with the rest mortgaged at 18.0% or rented at 56.2%.
 The median monthly mortgage repayment was $1,987, lower than Non-Metro NSW's average of $2,189.
-The median weekly rent in Wollongong - East was $410, slightly higher than the Non-Metro NSW figure of $400.
-Nationally, Wollongong - East's mortgage repayments were higher at $1,987 compared to the Australian average of $1,863, while rents were also higher at $410 compared to the national figure of $375.
+Wollongong - East's median weekly rent figure was $410, slightly higher than Non-Metro NSW's $400.
+Nationally, Wollongong - East's mortgage repayments were higher at $1,987 compared to the Australian average of $1,863, while rents were also higher at $410 versus the national figure of $375.

 Frequently Asked Questions - Housing